railsbridge-boston/website/README.md

 Using real event data
 ---------------------

-If you'd like to work with actual Eventbrite data, you'll have to set the `EVENTBRITE_ACCESS_TOKEN` variable to a real token in your `.env` file.
+If you'd like to work with real event data, you'll have to set the `TITO_AUTH_TOKEN` variable to a real token in your `.env` file.

-You can get this via `heroku config:get EVENTBRITE_ACCESS_TOKEN` if you have Heroku access or from [Eventbrite App Management] if you have access to the RailsBridge Boston Eventbrite account.
+You can get this via `heroku config:get TITO_AUTH_TOKEN` if you have Heroku access or from [Eventbrite App Management] if you have access to the RailsBridge Boston Tito account.
 Otherwise, ask a maintainer for access.

 [Eventbrite App Management]: http://www.eventbrite.com/myaccount/apps/